oguzhantanir/Hayrat_Data_Center_Monitoring/README.md

 **PS:** Make sure Arduino is network communicating with the InfluxDB server.
 Lever switch sensor and water sensor must be connected to "pull down".

+## Finally

-If everything is ok, you should be see data in InfluxDB.
+If everything is ok, you should be see the data in InfluxDB.
-Run the below commands on linux CLI.
+Run the below commands on Linux CLI.
 ```
 influx
 use HayratDB